jhancock532/blog/_posts/2021-02-02-brand-compliance.md

 Sadly, YouTube has not yet responded to my request for comment.

-I appreciate Instagram's brand guidelines surrounding the use of their logo the best; they allow you to recolor the logo when it's used as part of a series of social media icons.
+I appreciate Instagram's brand guidelines the best out of all social media; they allow you to recolor the logo when it's used as one of a series of social media icons.